 Boyle said the biorepository will grow its collection based on research needs.
 "We're interested in identifying potential users of the repository and their particular scientific questions of interest," he said.
 Research using the biorepository is expected to extend across several UC San Diego departments, including Skaggs School of Pharmacy and Pharmaceutical Sciences, Pediatrics, and the Scripps Institution of Oceanography, as well as regionally with partners such as San Diego State University.
 "It's a unique effort that will serve an important research function in understanding infant nutrition, the microbiome, medications and environmental contaminants that pass into breast milk and how this all works to benefit – or not – the health of the infant," Chambers said.

 Requests for collections and access may be made through the

 CTRI Service Request Form.
-For women who wish to donate breast milk, please contact Kerri Bertrand at email@example.com.
+For women who wish to donate breast milk, please fill out an application or contact Kerri Bertrand at firstname.lastname@example.org.

 Learn more about Mommy's Milk: Human Milk Research Biorepository.

 This news post was edited from an original article written By Patti Wieser (July 28, 2014)